 - Chickpea – a food truck that’s not dedicated gluten free, but does mark GF items on the menu.
 They use a dedicated GF fryer and came highly recommended from our vegan/plant-based friends who live in Vancouver who went to Shipyards Night Market with us!
 I shared some of the chickpea fries with Dan and they were sooo yummy.
 Chickpea also has a brick and mortar restaurant on Main Street in Mount Pleasant!

 Richmond Night Market

 The Richmond Night Market is the largest night market in North America.
 They specialize in Asian foods, seafood, and just plain weird food that people love to Instagram.

 Dan and I did not go to Richmond Night Market so I can’t vouch for any gluten free options here – I just want to put it on your radar as it’s such a big tourist spot in Vancouver.

 If you do go – let me know if you find any safe gluten free options!

 More Gluten Free Vancouver Options

-- Bandidas Taquieria – a vegetarian Mexican restaurant with celiac safe GF options.
+- The Burrow (formerly Bandidas Taquieria) – a vegetarian Mexican restaurant with celiac safe GF options.